spotify/styx/styx-e2e-test/flyte-test-workflow/README.md

 **Note**

 Everything has been deployed to flyte already under b495f8671b8fc2da9e51acd5803a26d52e18795a.
 We only need to update the workflow unless it is really necessary.
-Then you should follow the steps here.
+Then you should follow the update steps below.
 ---

-#### Redeploy
+### Redeploy

 In case the already deployed resources got wiped out, run these commands to redeploy: